pol-puig/Game-Theory-Toolkit/README.md

 ## Known issues

 * When plotting Nash Equilibria in mixed strategies, the main window freezes and is not possible to do anything before closing the figure window.

+## Releases

+Download and decompress the file.
+Then look for the executable file inside the folder called 'Game_Theory_toolkit.exe' and run it.

+<b>Note: MacOS is not yet supported although it may be possible to run it using Wine.